clydebuilt1974/TryHackMe/Junior Penetration Tester/Burp Suite/Extensions.md

 * By using extensions, Burp Suite becomes a powerful and customizable platform for various security testing and web application assessment tasks.

 ## The BApp Store
-* BApp Store (Burp App Store) allows us to easily discover and integrate official extensions seamlessly into the tool.
+* BApp Store (Burp App Store) allows us easy discovery and integration of official extensions seamlessly into the tool.
 * Extensions can be written in various languages, with Java and Python being the most common choices.
 * Java extensions integrate automatically with the Burp Suite framework, while Python extensions require the Jython interpreter.

+### BApp Java Extenion Installation
-* To get a feel for the BApp store and install a Java extension, let's install the Request Timer extension, written by Nick Taylor.
+* To get a feel for the BApp store and install a Java extension, install the Request Timer extension, written by Nick Taylor.
-* The Request Timer extension enables us to log the time it takes for each request to receive a response.
+  * The Request Timer extension logs the time it takes for each request to receive a response.
   * This functionality is particularly useful for identifying and exploiting time-based vulnerabilities.
-* For instance, if a login form takes an extra second to process requests with valid usernames compared to invalid ones, we can use the time differences to determine which usernames are valid.
+    * For instance, if a login form takes an extra second to process requests with valid usernames compared to invalid ones, the time differences can be userd to determine which usernames are valid.
 * Follow these steps to install the Request Timer extension from the BApp store:
-* Switch to the BApp Store sub-tab in Burp Suite.
+  1. Switch to the **BApp Store** sub-tab in Burp Suite.
-* Use the search function to find Request Timer.
-There should only be one result for this extension.
+  2. Use the search function to find **Request Timer**.
+     * There should only be one result for this extension.
-* Click on the returned extension to view more details.
+  3. Click on the returned extension to view more details.
-* Click the Install button to install the Request Timer extension.
+  4. Click the **Install** button to install the Request Timer extension.
-* After successfully installing the extension, you will notice a new tab appearing in the main menu at the top of the Burp Suite interface.
-Different extensions may have varying behaviours.
-Some may add new items to right-click context menus, while others create entirely new tabs in the main menu bar.
+* A new tab appears in the main menu at the top of the Burp Suite interface after successfully installing the extension.
+  * Different extensions may have varying behaviours.
+  * Some may add new items to right-click context menus, while others create entirely new tabs in the main menu bar.
-* As this installation is simply an example of using the BApp store, we won't cover how to use the Request Timer here.
-However, I highly recommend switching to the new tab and exploring the extension to understand its functionalities better.
-The Request Timer can be valuable in various scenarios, especially when assessing web application security and identifying potential time-based vulnerabilities.
+* Highly recommend switching to the new tab and exploring the extension to understand its functionalities better.
+  * Request Timer can be valuable in various scenarios, especially when assessing web application security and identifying potential time-based vulnerabilities.

 ## Jython
 To use Python modules in Burp Suite, we need to include the Jython Interpreter JAR file, which is a Java implementation of Python.
 The Jython Interpreter enables us to run Python-based extensions within Burp Suite.